Forum Schedule

 Room: Princess, E9

-[LEA] Come to a “town hall” meeting with the ARRL Rhode Island Section Manager.
+[LEA] Maine Section Meeting.
+Come to a "town hall" meeting with the ARRL Maine Section Manager.
+Meet other Maine section members and hear updates on what is happening in the Section.

 Time: 4:00 - 4:50 PM (50 mins)